Brahmagupta polynomials

-Brahmagupta polynomials are a class of polynomials associated with the Brahmagupta matrix which in turn is associated with the Brahmagupta's identity.
+In algebra, Brahmagupta polynomials are a class of polynomials associated with the Brahmagupta matrix, which in turn is associated with Brahmagupta's identity.
 The concept and terminology were introduced by E. R. Suryanarayan, University of Rhode Island, Kingston in a paper published in 1996.
 These polynomials have several interesting properties and have found applications in tiling problems and in the problem of finding Heronian triangles in which the lengths of the sides are consecutive integers.
+They are named for the 7th-century Indian mathematician Brahmagupta.